 Cats are lovely and make wonderful companions.
-But if you love birds and feeding them, it’s best to keep your cats indoors.
-Studies prove the devastating impact that roaming house cats and feral cats have on
+But if you love birds and enjoy feeding them, it’s best to keep your cats indoors.
+Studies prove the devastating impact that roaming house cats and feral cats have on birds and small mammals.

 House cats are not native and also are not part of the natural ecosystem.
 Many people believe that a well-fed kitty wouldn’t have any reason to hunt birds, but even cared-for cats have the instinct to go after birds.
 Feeders and roaming cats are a lethal combination.
 If you have an outdoor cat, or if many strays visit your yard, it may be best if you refrain from feeding the birds, for the birds’ own safety.
 Or, you can create an outdoor enclosure or cat patio for your feline friend.
-They allow your kitty to be outdoors without being a threat to birds.
+This allows your kitty to be outdoors without being a threat to birds.
 Remember that, according to veterinarians, indoor cats live longer, healthier lives.
-So keeping them inside not only protects the birds, it’s also better for the cats.
+So keeping your pets inside not only protects the birds, it’s also better for the cats.

-Avoid Red Dye in Hummingbird Sugar Water
+7. Avoid Red Dye in Hummingbird Sugar Water

 Check out 9 foods you should never feed to birds.

 Birds rely on berries, seeds, nectar and the insects that plants attract for food.
 Grow native plants, shrubs and trees in your yard to attract a wider variety of birds in every season.
 Birds also use native trees for nesting, and evergreens provide winter shelter.
 Visit your local plant nursery to ask for recommendations.